quixio/quix-docs/docs/tutorials/computer-vision/overview.md

 ## Prerequisites

-To get started make sure you have a [free Quix account](https://portal.platform.quix.io/self-sign-up).
+To get started [book a demo with us](https://meetings.hubspot.com/mike-rosam/product-demo){target=_blank} to get your free Quix Cloud account.

 ### TfL account and API key